Reflex Sympathetic Dystrophy Syndrome

 relieving creams (see Chili Peppers, Capsaicin, and Pain in the Appendix).

-Chemonucleolysis is a treatment in which an enzyme, chymopapain, is injected directly into
+Chemonucleolysis is a treatment in which an enzyme, chymopapain, is injected directly

-Chiropractic refers to hand manipulation of the spine, usually for relief of back pain, and is
+Chiropractic refers to hand manipulation of the spine, usually for relief of back pain,

-from the massage component of the therapy.
+may derive relief from the massage component of the therapy.

-Cognitive-behavioral therapy involves a wide variety of coping skills and relaxation methods
+Cognitive-behavioral therapy involves a wide variety of coping skills and relaxation

-the pain of childbirth.
+cancer pain, and the pain of childbirth.

 Counseling can give a patient suffering from pain much needed support, whether it is